balvisio/CAFA-Toolset/README.md

 This tool will create a file for the target set, containing the protein sequences in fasta format.
 The simplest way to run the program for target generation:

-python Benchmark  -M TG --input1 uniprot-goa-annotation-at-t0 --input2 uniprot-goa-annotation-information-at-t0
+python Filter  --input1 uniprot-swissProt-annotation-at-t0  -G taxon_id

-input1 is a uniprot-GOA annotation file in gaf format at a certain time point (in cafa competition, this is time t0, the sequence release date for the CAFA experiment).
-Input2 is a uniprot-GOA file in gpi format that supplies additional information about the input1 file at the same time point.
-Here is an example with gene_association.goa_ref_yeast.23 as the uniprot-GOA annotation file and gp_information.goa_ref_yeast.23  as the GPI file with the additional information about the GOA file (both retrieved from uniprot-GOA archive).
+input1 is a uniprot-swissProt annotation file at a certain time point (in cafa competition, this is time t0, the sequence release date for the CAFA experiment), taxon_id is the taxon id for the specific species whose protein sequences are being filtered.
+Here is an example with  uniprot_sprot.dat.38  as the uniprot-swissProt annotation file and 559292 as taxon id for Saccharomyces cerevisiae.

+#####   python Filter -I1=uniprot_sprot.dat.38  -G=559292

 ##### python Benchmark -M TG -I1=gene_association.goa_ref_yeast.23 -I2=gp_information.goa_ref_yeast.23